 Also of interest is that West Hollywood has more people living here who work in computers and math than 95% of the places in the US.

-West Hollywood is a somewhat ethnically-diverse city.
+West Hollywood is a very ethnically-diverse city.
 The people who call West Hollywood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Hollywood residents report their race to be White, followed by Asian.
 West Hollywood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.75% of the city’s residents.
-Important ancestries of people in West Hollywood include Irish, Italian, Russian, and English.
+People of Hispanic or Latino origin account for 13.44% of the city’s residents.
+Important ancestries of people in West Hollywood include English, German, Irish, Italian, and Russian.

 The most common language spoken in West Hollywood is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.